TuringLang/JuliaBUGS.jl/docs/src/R_interface.md

 # R Interface

-There is great support of interoperability between Julia and R.
+Interoperation between Julia and R is very solid and simple to use.

 Here are some very useful packages: